NatashaKamami/Machine-Learning-1/Capstone_Project/README.md

 ## Data PreProcessing
 1. **Encoding**: Label encoding was used for the deposit column which had binary variables i.e yes and no, while one-hot encoding was used for all the other categorical columns that had multiple categories since label encoding in such columns may introduce an unintended ordinal relationship.
-2.  **Feature Scaling**: Standard Scaling was used in the age column since data was normally distributed, MinMax Scaling was used in the employment variation rate, consumer price index, consumer confidence index, 3-Month Euribor Rate, Number of employees columns since data was not normally distributed while robust scaling was used in all the other numeric columns(duration, campaign, previous, pdays) since data in these columns had outliers and was also not normally distributed.
+2.  **Feature Scaling**: Standard Scaling was used in the age column since data was normally distributed, MinMax Scaling was used in the employment variation rate, consumer price index, consumer confidence index, 3-Month Euribor Rate, Number of employees columns since data was not normally distributed while robust scaling was used in all the other numeric columns(duration, campaign, previous, pdays) since data in these columns had extreme outliers and was also not normally distributed.
 3.  **Splitting the data into training, validation and training sets**: 60% for training, 20% for validation and 20% for testing.
 ![image](https://github.com/user-attachments/assets/8a05d90d-634b-4b2c-867b-f3afdbad3a06)